by Astronomer Bill

 Then you flew your Learjet up to Nova Scotia

-There is all kinds of information out there about the eclipse.
+There's a lot of information out there about the eclipse.
 I will be talking about what's not out there.
-This article from an experienced eclipse watcher will (a) convince you to make the trip to see the eclipse and (b) give you the practical information you need to enjoy the inspiration, wonder, and scientific teachings that a total eclipse of the sun can reveal.
+This article from an experienced eclipse watcher will

 Where will the eclipse be exactly?
 At the end of this article is a link to a precision interactive map that will show you exactly where the eclipse is total and where it is not.

-Location Matters!
-Off by one block, and the sun is 99% covered, which means that all the magical phenomena peculiar to a total eclipse is not visible.
+Location matters!
+Off by one block, and the Sun is 99% covered, which means that all the magical phenomena peculiar to a total eclipse is not visible.
 It's like you can't be "a little bit pregnant"—when it comes to the experience of a total eclipse, "you must be totally total".
-After reading this article, you can be confident that if you travel to the path of totality, you will not be disappointed.

 As the Moon completely covers the Sun, the Moon's shadow plunges the observer in darkness.
 The planets Mercury and Venus, which orbit close to the Sun but are blotted out by sunlight, instantly become visible.
 Stars and constellations near the Sun pop out since the magnitude or brightness of the covered Sun is less than Venus at night.
 During those two minutes of totality, you can look directly at the Sun without harming your eyes.